Skip to content

 Over the past two decades, the way we interact with the web has drastically changed.
 For most sites, the majority of their traffic will come from visitors on mobile devices.
 Due to the nature of their small form factor, mobile devices tend to have less processing power, less consistently reliable internet connections, and unique user experience requirements compared to (generally) higher powered desktop devices like desktop PCs and laptops.

 When optimizing your website for performance, focus on providing the fastest and best experience possible for your mobile device users.
 These optimizations will also benefit desktop users, thus providing a better experience for everyone.
-We still recommend looking at desktop data too; desktop sites can occassionally have a lower score than mobile (typically due to loading larger, unoptimized images that are not seen on the mobile layout).
+We still recommend looking at desktop data too; desktop sites can occasionally have a lower score than mobile (typically due to loading larger, unoptimized images that are not seen on the mobile layout).

 Performance is a marathon, not a sprint